HIJaXAnonymous/HIJaX/README.md

 ### Cluster Account

-This step is optional.
-UNC Charlotte provides a cluster for educational purposes, [*Mamba*](https://urc.uncc.edu/educational-clusters/mamba-user-notes), and a research cluster, [*Copperhead*](https://urc.uncc.edu/faqs/copperhead-user-notes).
-Request an account in the appropriate cluster using the links mentioned earlier.

-To use the cluster in UNC Charlotte you need to have *Duo* set up on your mobile device & UNC Charlotte account.
-Follow this [guide](https://spaces.uncc.edu/pages/viewpage.action?pageId=35651686) to setup Duo.

 **Note:** Since training the model takes a long time we highly recommend using a computer cluster.

-## Model Setup on Linux
-This section is written based on our setup experience on UNCC's *Copperhead* cluster which runs *Red Hat's Linux 7.5*.

 ### Step 1: Python Setup
- * If you are using the cluster run the following command to enable **Python 3.7 with CUDA**: `module load cuda/9.2  anaconda3/5.0.1-cuda92` - Thanks to the UNCC Cluster Support Team for the help :').
+ * If you are using the cluster run the following command to enable **Python 3.7 with CUDA**: `module load cuda/9.2  anaconda3/5.0.1-cuda92`

 * If you are not using the cluster, install **Python 3.7** from [*Anaconda*](https://www.anaconda.com/download/).